Turbulent flows over porous and rough substrates: Methods

 The interface of a staggered-cube configuration can be defined as the plane through the tips of the first layer of cubes and set to have $y=0$.
 The thickness $D$ of a grain layer, which is defined as the distance between the tips of two adjacent layers, is $D=L/2$.
 The bottom of the substrate is a smooth wall, termed `floor', at $y=-h$, where $h$ is the substrate depth.
 In this paper, we primarily consider three categories of substrates based on the ratio of the depth $h$ to the grain-layer thickness $D$: deep porous substrates (Pd), with $h/D\geq5$, shallow porous substrates (Ps), with $h/D=2$, and rough surfaces (Ro), with $h/D=1$.
 The floor of our rough surfaces is thus at $y=-D=-L/2$, exactly through the tips of the second grain layer for the corresponding deep and shallow porous layouts, where the flow first perceives blockage after penetrating the interface from above.
-Note that this corresponding rough surface is slightly different from the one in \citet{Kuwata16a}, who set the floor at the bottom of the first layer of cubes.
+Note that this corresponding rough surface is slightly different from the one in \rgm{\citet{Breugem05} or} \citet{Kuwata16a}, who set the floor at the bottom of the first layer of cubes.
+The \textit{a posteriori} permeability was obtained from our deep-substrate DNSs, Pd, from the mean pressure gradient and the bulk velocity in the third layer of grains from the floor. \rgm{Our aim is to investigate if and how the character of a given substrate topology changes gradually from being simply rough to being fully permeable, as its depth progressively increases.
+Although our interest is mainly academic, there are practical cases where substrates would exhibit an intermediate character, being permeable yet thin, e.g. for thin sediment beds or in porous surface coatings or paints.} We note that, as detailed in \S \ref{Sec:Intro}, porous substrates and rough walls with equivalent grain topology or superficial texture have been previously compared extensively, likewise for regular \citep{Manes09,Kuwata16a,Kuwata16b,Fang18} and irregular topologies \citep{Zagni76,Zippe83,Cooper2017,Karra2023}, and both experimentally and numerically.
+One of the paper's reviewers raised concerns, especially for our rough and shallow substrates, about regular topologies having a uniform superficial texture, while irregular ones would have unique, heterogeneous distributions that would make generalisations questionable.
+It is, however, well established for rough walls, which is what our substrates with $h/D=1$-$2$ essentially are, that heterogeneities at the grain level do not result in significant differences in the flow over different samples of the same surface \citep{Jimenez04,Chung21}.
+Surface heterogeneity only becomes relevant when it occurs over significantly larger lengthscales, typically comparable to the boundary layer thickness, as studied recently in \citet{Li2021}, \citet{Wangsawijaya2020} and \citet{Stroh2020} and reviewed in \citet{BouZeid2020} and \citet{GarciaMayoral2024}.